Lake Management Planning Project Details

 Interested in being part of the planning process?
 Sign-up for a Focus Group:

-The Steering Committee drives the project and is made up of 15 voting members and 5 non-voting advisory member.
+The Steering Committee drives the project and is made up of nine voting members and several non-voting, advisory members.

 Steering Committee Responsibilities: